 If you’re checking out the weather forecast before your trip to Valle De Guadalupe, note that there are two cities in Mexico with that name.
 When looking up weather for Valle De Guadalupe make sure to look up Valle De Guadalupe in Baja California – NOT Jalisco.

-At first glance, we thought that during our trip in February the weather was going to be in high 80’s but after a closer look, we realized that we were looking up the wrong Valle De Guadalupe and it was actually predicted to be a bit cold and rainy.
-Instead of packing shorts and bikinis we ended up packing longer pants and layers.
+At first glance, we thought that during our trip in February, the weather was going to be in the high 80s but after a closer look, we realized that we were looking up the wrong Valle De Guadalupe and it was actually predicted to be a bit cold and rainy.
+Instead of packing shorts and bikinis, we ended up packing longer pants and layers.

 If you want to make sure that you’re getting the right weather forecast, look up the weather for Ensenada.
 Valle De Guadalupe is located just 45 minutes away from Ensenada so the weather in Ensenada will be very similar to Valle De Guadalupe.